Built in 1971, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 821) as the YTB-821 (Tontogany) for the United States Navy.

-Built as a Natick class large harbor tug.
-She was the first in the Navy to bare the name.
+A Natick class large harbor tug, she was the first in the United States Navy to bare the name.
 Named after a town in Wood County, located in northwestern Ohio named for a local Indian chief.

-The tug was acquired by McAllister Towing and Transportation of New York, New York on November 20th, 2001.
+In 2001, The tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Dorothy McAllister.

-She was later repowered/reconfigured.
-The tug's original single Fairbanks Morse diesel engine which was rated at 2,000 horsepower was removed and replaced with two Caterpillar 3516B main engines.
-The new engines were drive two Schottel SRP 1012 "z-drives" for a rated 4,000 horsepower.
+In 2002, she was repowered/reconfigured.
+Originally powered by a single Fairbanks Morse diesel engine, rated at 2,000 horsepower.
+She was repowered with two Caterpillar 3516B diesel engines.
+Driving two Schottel SRP 1012 "z-drives," for a rated 4,000 horsepower.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

-Her generators were replaced with two 99kw John Deere EPA Tier II Emissions Compliant PowerTech generators rated.
-She was outfitted with a 6-71 with Goulds fore pump rated for 2,000 Gallons Per Minute, tied in with two monitors rated for 1,500 gallon foam capacity.
+Her generators were replaced, as well.
+The tug's electrical service is provided by two Tier II compliant 99kW John Deere EPA PowerTech generators.
+She was outfitted with a Goulds a 6-71 fire pump rated for 2,000 Gallons Per Minute.
+Feeding two fire monitors rated for 1,500 Gallon Per Minute foam capacity.

-The towing gear consists of a JonRie InterTech Series 200 bow winch outfitted with 450(ft) of 7(in) Neutron rope.
-Her original underwater submarine fendering was kept but was refurbished.
+The towing gear consists of a JonRie InterTech 200 series bow winch.
+Outfitted with 450(ft) of 7(in) Neutron rope.
+Her original underwater submarine fendering was kept, and refurbished.